Human Rights Act reforms and the Bill of Rights Bill

 It strikes the right balance between the democratic powers of the executive, parliament and the courts.

-We do not believe there is a case for the sweeping reforms proposed.
+We did not believe there was a case for the sweeping reforms proposed in the Bill of Rights Bill, when this was proposed by government.

 The government’s own appointed panel in the Independent Human Rights Act Review found that the Human Rights Act is working well overall.

-The bill makes it harder to access the courts and limits the protection they can provide to someone whose rights have been violated.
+The bill would have made it harder to access the courts and limits the protection they can provide to someone whose rights have been violated.

-It restricts or rolls back elements of rights across the board and reduces rights for certain categories of people.
+It's proposals restricted or rolled back elements of rights across the board and reduces rights for certain categories of people.

 - lead to more cases being taken to the ECtHR